FleekHQ/fleek-blog/content/posts/ic-kit-how-we-improved-our-canisters-code-coverage-at-fleek.md

 ---
 template: post
 draft: false
-title: 'IC Kit: Rust Canister Testing Kit we Used to Improve Code Coverage at Fleek'
+title: "IC Kit: Rust Canister Testing Kit we Used to Improve Code Coverage at Fleek"
 slug: ickit-rust-canister-testing
 date: 2021-09-21T05:00:00Z
 socialImage: https://storageapi2.fleek.co/fleek-team-bucket/ICKit%20Fleek%20Blog%20Header%20Image.png
-canonical: ''
+canonical: ""
+description:
-description: 'ICKit is a Rust library to assist with Rust canister testing on the Internet Computer. '
+  "ICKit is a Rust library to assist with Rust canister testing on the Internet Computer. "
 category: Tutorial
 tags:
   - Testing
   - Canisters
   - Rust
   - Internet Computer
   - ICKit
 ---

 ![](https://storageapi2.fleek.co/fleek-team-bucket/ICKit%20Fleek%20Blog%20Header%20Image.png)

 The Internet Computer makes it possible to deploy any WASM binary to your canister as long as it meets the runtime standards.
 So in theory, you could use any programming language that can be compiled to WASM to build canisters.

 Currently, the two most popular languages to write canisters are Rust and Motoko.